 Some online lenders may offer loans based on a business’s performance, rather than your credit history.
 The interest rate will usually be higher than what you’d receive from a traditional bank loan, but the low credit requirement and easy process make online lenders a worthwhile alternative to traditional bank loans.
 You also might be able to get the funds within a few days.
 Depending on the lender, you may be able to take out an installment loan or quickly open a line of credit and draw from it when needed.

 Kelliane Parker, a SCORE business counselor in the San Francisco Bay Area, recommends looking into micro-lending services, such as Kiva Zip.
-Although raising the money partially depends on your ability to promote your fundraising campaign, there’s no credit-score requirement and loans through Kiva Zip have a 0-percent interest rate.
+Although raising the money partially depends on your ability to promote your fundraising campaign, there’s no credit score requirement, and loans through Kiva Zip have a 0% interest rate.
 Parker also recommends looking for local Community Development Financial Institutions Funds (CDFI Funds) that provide micro-loans based on the business’s accomplishments and owner’s experience rather than credit scores.

 Merchant cash advances

-Asking for a loan from friends and family could seem like an easy solution, after all, they won’t likely require a credit check, but such arrangements can also lead to trouble.
+Asking for a loan from friends and family could seem like an easy solution.
+After all, they won’t likely require a credit check and will offer flexible, personalized repayment terms.
+The caveat is that such arrangements can also be uncomfortable or unfavorable.

-Blair Koch is the CEO of a The Alternative Board (TAB) franchise in Denver, Colorado, an organization that offers small-business owners one-on-one mentoring and a group of peers who serve as an advisory board.
-Koch warns, “If your venture fails, now you have hurt your immediate family, plus extended family and friends.
+Blair Koch, the CEO of a Denver, Colorado franchise of The Alternative Board (TAB) warns: “If your venture fails, now you have hurt your immediate family, plus extended family and friends.
 It can be very difficult to repair those relationships.”

-That’s not to say it’s always a bad idea, but Kelliane Parker notes that it’s especially important to have a written agreement and a plan for paying the money back if you’re going to ask a friend or family member for a loan.
+That’s not to say it’s always a bad idea, but Kelliane Parker notes that it’s especially important to have a written agreement and a plan for paying the money back as soon as possible if you’re going to ask a friend or family member for a loan.

-“Think about how much you really need,” says Parker, “you can usually only ask for money once or twice.”
-If you want to borrow money to take advantage of a growth opportunity or cover a one-off expense it might make sense if you’re kicking the debt can down the road don’t risk your personal relationships.
+“Think about how much you really need,” says Parker.
+“You can usually only ask for money once or twice.”
+If you want to borrow money to take advantage of a growth opportunity or cover a one-off expense, ask yourself if the expense is necessary and make sure you’re not putting a strain on your personal relationships for unnecessary reasons.

 Waiting until the last minute to look for funding can turn a small problem into a major disaster.
 By planning ahead, you can help ensure you’ll have access to working capital when you have to deal with an emergency or take advantage of a great opportunity.